 v10 includes support for local glyphs--the already-downloaded font characters made available by the mobile operating system in accordance with its locale.
 Using local glyphs avoids the need to download fonts, which can result in substantial efficiency gains.

 Efficient map rendering depends upon multiple types of resource caching.
 Earlier versions of the Maps SDK employed basic heuristics to determine what to cache, when, and for how long. v10’s new predictive ambient cache examines how the map is being used--including everything from coarse heading to search activity--to make better guesses about what resources should be fetched for future use.
-When those resources are fetched they are retrieved with less network overhead and improved tolerance for intermittent connectivity.
+Resources are retrieved with less network overhead and improved tolerance for intermittent connectivity.
 And cache expiration has been improved to boost efficiency and ensure that maps, navigation and other services stay in sync as data is updated.

-v10 includes 3D terrain and skybox support on a preview basis.
-Additional 3D capabilities will arrive over the course of the beta and the rest of the year.
+v10 includes 3D terrain and skybox support, as well the new globe view API on a preview basis.
 In order to unlock the full potential of 3D, these new features are paired with a new and more powerful camera system.

 Prior versions of the Maps SDK included support for basic animations with easing, including simple panning, rotation, pitch, and the parabolic flyTo method.
 These methods remain available, but are now augmented with support for complex transformations through 3D space.
 Advanced camera support is integrated with the native iOS and Android animation frameworks, providing a familiar experience for developers and a performant one for end users.